iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted11011/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 3 reviews"/>
 </p>

+> Like<br> :date: __2020-12-12 07:54:21__

+> I guess a good app but nobody in my area seems to be using it or posting a positive result in Pueblo County or other counties that I travel to for my job delivering parts, go far as Lamar, west to the San Luis Valley and South to Walsenburg, Trinidad and into New Mexico and you're telling me that I have not been near someone with a positive test result????<br> :date: __2020-12-11 20:39:25__

+> Haven't been able to get much info<br> :date: __2020-12-06 18:50:05__

 > Called county health department to ask about notification & special code issue.
 RESULTS: 1) testing agency reports positive tests to the State 2) State notifies counties in which the positive people live 3) w/in 24 hrs, counties notify people who tested positive 4)w/in 48 hrs (cases are mounting),Contact Tracers call infected people & ask w/whom they have been in contact.
 NO REASON for infected people to need code.
 Call Labor Dept if there's a work issue.
 RECOMMEND: call people who know things.<br> :date: __2020-11-20 20:45:59__

 > People have said they can't get a verification code that is needed to send an alert.
 I just read (11-18-20, cpr) that this code should now be sent automatically.
 Hopefully this improves the situation.<br> :date: __2020-11-19 15:15:54__